phdmatamoros/AGHM-CV/index.md

 # Andres Hernandez-Matamoros

 I received the degree of Electronics Engineer from the Metropolitan Autonomous University (Mexico) in 2011.
 Later in 2013 and 2018, I received a Master's degree in Microelectronics and a Ph.D. in Communications and Electronics.
 Ph.D. graduated with honors from Polytechnic National Institute (Mexico).
 I carried out a research stay at the Politecnico di Milano between 2012 and 2013.
 From 2015 to 2016, I carried out a research stay (JUSST program) at the University of Electro-Communications in Tokyo, Japan.
 From 2019-2020, I carried a postdoctoral stay at Iwate Prefectural University in Intelligent Software Systems (Fujita Laboratory).
 Nowadays, I am a project researcher at The University of Tokyo developing anomaly detection using deep learning approaches.<br>

+## You can find me on LinkedIn
 [Google Scholar]( https://scholar.google.com/citations?user=kkE-410AAAAJ&hl=en),
 [LinkedIn](https://www.linkedin.com/in/andr%C3%A9s-h-ab626b78),
 [ORCID](https://orcid.org/0000-0002-4896-2909),